 - Brush both sides of bread with 1/4 cup of the reserved dressing mixture.
 Grill bread, uncovered, over medium heat for 1-2 minutes on each side or until lightly toasted.
 Wrap in foil and set aside.

 - Drain and discard marinade.
-Grill steak, covered, over medium heat for 5-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Grill steak, covered, over medium heat for 5-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).

 - Place romaine and tomato on a serving platter.
 Slice steak diagonally; arrange over salad.
 Serve with toasted bread and remaining dressing mixture.
 Yield: 6 servings.